ybagarka1/ssh_access/README.md

 ./run.sh grant <username> --> to revoke access of the user with user_name.

 Server info:
-I am using psd commad to execute across all the hosts.
+I am using pdsh commad to execute across all the hosts.
 The hosts IP is defined in the a file named 'hosts'.
 For new server addition the file needs to be updated with the IP only.

   Note:- the user would be created with default password 'password1234'.
 After successfull login there would be a prompt to change the password i.e the user needs to set the password.